 This is particularly important for people enjoying outdoor activities such as camping or fishing in areas with high mosquito numbers.

-The District's Public Health Director, Professor Mark Ferson said that the latest trapping around the Georges River had shown a high number of the saltmarsh mosquito, Aedes vigilax, following predicted high tides.
-These mosquitoes have the potential to carry viruses causing human diseases such as Ross River virus and Barmah Forest virus infection.
+The District's Public Health Director, Professor Mark Ferson said that mosquito trapping around the Georges River in recent weeks had shown medium to high numbers of the saltmarsh mosquito, Aedes vigilax, following predicted high tides.